twisty147/Twisties-Cook-Book/README.md

 With features like ingredient lists, step-by-step preparation instructions, personal favorite cuisine, and required tools, the application offers a comprehensive cooking experience that goes beyond simple recipes.
 Users can:

 - **Find Recipes Easily**: Our intuitive search and directory allow you to locate recipes by ingredient, cuisine, or required cooking tools.
-- **Add & Customize**: Upload your own recipes, edit them as needed, and share your unique culinary twists with the community.
+- **Add & Customize**: Upload your own recipes, edit them as needed, and share your unique culinary twists.
 - **Personal Cooking Library**: Store and manage your favorite recipes in one place, accessible from any device, any time.

 ## Purpose and Value for the Site Owner